 There a thousand different ways that anxiety can manifest itself, and working as a hypnotherapist in London has exposed me to such a great number that I can’t help but observe how common anxiety is.

-The odd bit, if you like, is just how different we are.
+What’s unusual, perhaps, is just how different we all are.
 One client might come in with anxiety about speaking in meetings… and yet be fine when encountering strangers.

 The next person might be great in meetings, but feels very uncomfortable when shaking hands with folks he/she doesn’t know.